prisdco/Truestory_WebAPI/README.md

 This API comes with swagger, a documentation tool and testing of API endpoints.
 Every endpoints have a well documentation of what to expect from the request and how the response will be.

+# Written Task
+The following are the ways I will approach such a project:

+## Business requirement
+It is always very much important to understand the business requirement that brought about the codebase and logic.
+Understanding the business perspective will prepare you to know the why, how, when of the codebase.

+## Access the codebase
+I will go through the documentation of the codebase to understand the poor coding structure, logic flow, outdated libraries etc
+I will go through the codebase (Audit) to review the bottleneck, architecture, coding practices etc

+## Priority
+I will focus on modules/features that are very important to the business Deal with small compinents in this critical modules to avoid code break

+## Test
+For every changes there must be a test to prevent regression

+## Introduce modern framework and design principles
+We have SOLID princples, MVC to decouple the entire system and improve performance We have .Net 8 that is highly efficient and can be introduce gradually

+## Agile, DevOps and CI/CD
+I will introduce agile methodogies for documentation, DevOps and CI/CD for easy of deployment, version control etc